devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 7. Deploy the chart in any environment within the Devtron cluster.

-Now you should be able to enable `Execute in application environmet` option for an environment of target cluster.
+Now you should be able to enable `Execute in application environment` option for an environment of target cluster.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/workflow-cd-pipeline/enabled-incluster.jpg)